 How does a debt covenant violation affect the presentation of debt on a balance sheet?
+If a waiver from the lender is obtained, should the violation be disclosed?
 In this article, I will tell you how to report debt covenant violations.

-Some loans provide for a grace period.
-If the violation is cured during the grace period, the debt–other than current maturities–will be reported as as long-term.
-Also if the cure has not already occurred but the company demonstrates it is probable that it (the cure) will occur within the grace period, then, again, the debt will be reported as long-term.
+Additionally, some loans provide for a grace period.
+If the violation is cured during the grace period, the debt will be reported as long-term.
+Also if the cure has not already occurred but the company demonstrates it is probable that the cure will occur within the grace period, then the debt will be reported as long-term.

-The main consideration in classifying long-term debt is whether the amount is due or callable within one year of the balance sheet date.
-(By definition, a liability is current when due within one year of the balance sheet date.)
-If due or callable within the year subsequent to the period-end, the amount generally should be reported as current.
-(One exception: when it is probable the cure will occur within the grace period.)
-If a debt covenant violation is timely cured, then the debt is no longer callable and will, therefore, remain long-term.
-The same is true if the creditor provides a waiver that extends one year beyond the balance sheet date.
+When a violation occurs, the main consideration in classifying long-term debt is whether the amount is due or callable within one year of the balance sheet date.
+If the loan is due or callable within the year after the period-end, the amount generally should be reported as current.
+If a debt covenant violation is timely cured within a grace period, then the debt is no longer callable and will, therefore, remain long-term.
+Noncurrent classification is also appropriate if the creditor provides a waiver that extends more than one year beyond the balance sheet date.

 470-10-45 of the FASB Codification provides the following guidance:

 Some long-term loans require compliance with quarterly or semiannual covenants that must be met on a quarterly or semiannual basis.
 If a covenant violation occurs that would otherwise give the lender the right to call the debt, a lender may waive its call right arising from the current violation for a period greater than one year while retaining future covenant requirements.
 Unless facts and circumstances indicate otherwise, the borrower shall classify the obligation as noncurrent, unless both of the following conditions exist: